Mottie/visualNav/README.markdown

-      link              : 'a',        // Add a link class, as necessary targetAttr        : 'href',     // added in case you have link = "div" and attribute something like selectedClass     : 'selected', // css class applied to menu selectedAppliedTo : 'li',       // to only apply to the link, use "andSelf" topRange          : 100,        // measure from the top of the viewport to X pixels down topMargin         : 100,        // margin above the top where the target updates the menu bottomMargin      : 20,         // margin from the end of the page where the last menu item is used (in case the target is short)
+      link              : 'a',        // Add a link class, as necessary targetAttr        : 'href',     // added in case you have link = "div" and attribute something like selectedClass     : 'selected', // css class applied to menu selectedAppliedTo : 'li',       // to only apply to the link, use "a" topRange          : 100,        // measure from the top of the viewport to X pixels down topMargin         : 100,        // margin above the top where the target updates the menu bottomMargin      : 20,         // margin from the end of the page where the last menu item is used (in case the target is short)